graphile/starter/README.md

 automate the setup process.
 This script does the following:

 - Creates the Heroku app
-- Adds the redis extension to this heroku app
+- Adds the redis extension to this Heroku app
 - Creates the database in the database server
 - Creates the relevant roles, generating random passwords for them
 - Installs some common database extensions
 - Sets the Heroku config variables
-- Adds the heroku app as a git remote named 'heroku'
+- Adds the Heroku app as a git remote named 'Heroku'
 - Pushes the 'master' branch to Heroku to perform your initial build

-Copy `heroku-setup.template` to `heroku-setup`, then edit it and customise the settings at the top.
-We also recommend reading through the script and customising it as you see fit - particularly if you are using additional extensions that need installing.
+Copy `heroku-setup.template` to `heroku-setup`, then edit it and customize the settings at the top.
+We also recommend reading through the script and customizing it as you see fit - particularly if you are using additional extensions that need installing.

 Now run the script: